Jack Ward (ice hockey)

-John "Jack" Ward was a Canadian professional ice hockey forward who was active in the early 1900s.
+John Ward was a Canadian professional ice hockey forward who was active in the early 1900s.
 Amongst the teams Ward played for were the Canadian Soo Algonquins, Michigan Soo Indians, Brantford Indians, Montreal Shamrocks and the Port Arthur Lake City.
 Despite his small stature, weighing only around 135 pounds, Ward was a prolific scorer in the IPHL, OPHL and the NOHL.

 Ward was born in the city of Kenora in northwestern Ontario, then known as Rat Portage.